FHantke/brave-browser-wiki/Brave-Wallet-Seed-Wiki.md

 Network:
 - 't' means test/calibration or localhost node network.
 - 'f' means Mainnet

 Procotol:
-- value 1: addresses represent secp256k1 public encryption keys.
+- value 1: addresses represent `secp256k1` public encryption keys.
 The payload field contains the Blake2b 160 hash of the uncompressed public key (65 bytes).
-- value 3: addresses represent BLS public encryption keys.
+- value 3: addresses represent `BLS` public encryption keys.

 Payload:
-- The payload field contains 48 byte BLS PubKey public key.
-All payloads except the payload of the ID protocol are base32 encoded using the lowercase alphabet when seralized to their human readable format.
+- The payload field contains 48 byte `BLS` PubKey public key.
+All payloads except the payload of the ID protocol are `base32` encoded using the lowercase alphabet when seralized to their human readable format.

 Checksum:
-- Filecoin checksums are calculated over the address protocol and payload using blake2b-4.
-Checksums are base32 encoded and only added to an address when encoding to a string.
+- Filecoin checksums are calculated over the address protocol and payload using `blake2b-4`.
+Checksums are `base32` encoded and only added to an address when encoding to a string.
 Addresses following the ID Protocol do not have a checksum.

 ### Import Filecoin from Hardware Wallets